yacinebenchehida/Lepidoptera_pheromone/README.md

-This repository describes how the analyses for the Lepidoptera pherome paper were performed.
+This repository describes how the analyses for the Lepidoptera pheromone paper were performed.

 # blast